Last Updated on: by

 - In general, a eukaryotic cell has only one nucleus.
-However, some eukaryotic cells are enucleate cells (without nucleus), for example, red blood cells (RBCs); whereas, some are multinucleate (consists of two or more nuclei), for example, slime molds.
+However, some eukaryotic cells are enucleated cells (without a nucleus), for example, red blood cells (RBCs); whereas, some are multinucleate (consists of two or more nuclei), for example, slime molds.

-- Nucleus is separated from the rest of the cell or the cytoplasm by a nuclear membrane.
+- The nucleus is separated from the rest of the cell or the cytoplasm by a nuclear membrane.

 - As the nucleus regulates the integrity of genes and gene expression, it is also referred to as the control center of a cell.